me3zaAKAgoat/cub3d/README.md

 - [ ] !!!!!!!! put the width and the height of the map in a struct to help for checks in vertical and horizontal raycasters
   - why is it needed anyways
 - [ ] add more sanitization for surface colors
+- [ ] efficency
+  - make as many defined macros for constants to reduce calculations
+  - check wether it would be better to keep scaled values as opposed to array size values
+- [ ] match buttons to what the subject states
+- [ ] make a player hitbox
+- [ ] store ray facades in the ray structure itself to save the calculations

 # Questions

 - should we rectangle our map
 - !!!!!!!!!!!!!!!!! if we dont rectangle the map should we take teh max width/height or the min and why
 - even after fishbowl theres a go pro effect still
+- how to test peformance